pupil-labs/pupil-docs/user-docs/pupil-capture.md

     'is_blink': <bool>}
 ```

 The `activation` field denotes how strong the confidence dropped.
-Values bigger than `0.4` are classified as blinks.
+Values greater than `0.4` are classified as blinks.
 If this is the case the `is_blink` field is set to `True`.

 ### Audio Capture